MichaelCurrin/twitterverse/docs/README.md

 - [Tweets](tweets/)
 - [Trends](trends/)

-### Cron scheduling
+### Scheduling

 If you are interested in scheduling jobs around tweets and trends but are not familiar with `crontab`, I recommended researching how to use it before following the usage docs.

-See this cron tutorial in my [learn-bash](https://github.com/MichaelCurrin/learn-bash/tree/master/learn-bash) repo.
+This [scheduling](https://github.com/MichaelCurrin/learn-to-code/tree/master/Shell/Scheduling) section of my [learn-bash](https://github.com/MichaelCurrin/learn-bash/tree/master/learn-bash) repo covers that.

 ### Makefile